Clinical Optics and Dispensing (10410.1)

 - Achieve a final aggregate mark of 50% or higher.

-- Be marked as satisfactorily attending all laboratory classes.
+- Satisfactorily attend all laboratory classes.

 Deferred Exams and quizzes